Alternative versions of Spider-Man: Spinstress (Earth-423)

-On a fairy tale-inspired world, Princess Petra, a young royal who longs to escape the restrictive lifestyle imposed on her by her overprotective mother, Queen Mysteria.
-After being visited by her Fairy Gob-Mother, Petra is granted magical spider powers with the caveat that if she doesn't give them up by midnight, she'll lose her chance at true love.
+On a fairy tale-inspired world where characters frequently break into song, Princess Petra, a young royal who longs to escape the restrictive lifestyle imposed on her by her overprotective mother, Queen Mysteria.
+After being visited by her Fairy Gob-Mother Norma, Petra is granted magical spider powers with the caveat that if she does not give them up by midnight, she will lose her chance at true love.
 While attending a royal ball under the costumed identity of Spinstress, Petra is forced to keep her powers in order to battle her mother, secretly the villainess known as the Mysterious Empress.
-Despite missing her chance with James Watson, the boy she loves, Petra vows to use her powers to fight evil with her pet spider Webster.
+Despite missing her chance with "Merry" James Watson, a bard she loves, Petra vows to use her powers to fight evil with her pet spider Webster.

+After the events of End of the Spider-Verse, Petra returns home and finds that her mother has fallen ill after their battle as a result of her shattering the orb Mysteria was using.
+She tracks down Kraven the Huntsman and his pet vulture Adrienne to Goblin Forest after he kidnapped James, where she also encounters the Fairy Gob-Mother and discovers that she was using Mysteria's hate to power the orb so she could conquer the kingdoms.
+After defeating Kraven, Petra blackmails Norma into curing Mysteria before James destroys the orb.
+Petra returns home happy that her mother is cured and looking forward to spending time with James, though unbeknownst to her, destroying the orb unleashed an evil black creature that transforms James into a demonic monster.

 Sun-Spider (Earth-20023)

-Sun-Spider is Charolette "Charlie" Webber, a teenage girl who suffers from Ehlers-Danlos syndrome, which renders her unable to use her legs.
-Despite her disability, Charlie possesses the usual set of spider-powers, which allow her to traverse the city with ease.
+Sun-Spider is Charlotte "Charlie" Webber, a teenage girl with Ehlers-Danlos syndrome, which results in her using forearm crutches and a wheelchair.
+Despite her disability, Charlie possesses the usual set of spider-powers, which allow her to traverse the city with ease while carrying a folding wheelchair on her back and making use of special crutches equipped with web-shooters.
 She's best friends with Glory Grant, Angelica Jones, and a girl named Aster, the last of whom she has a crush on (and is secretly the superheroine Histamina).